What We Stand For

 Ripon Cathedral, at the invitation of Dean John, hosted a six week school's exhibition of letters, memories and art work which attracted much public support and spontaneous memories and letters of thanks including a 'Cheers Lass' note stuck under a flat cap.
 No one knows if the lass was a wife, mother, grandmother, sweetheart.
 If you know, please contact us.

 The Ripon Flower Guild also created a floral hat sculpture exhibition and photos of the hats, and other letters and photos are on this site, inspired by Jennie Churchill, Winston Churchill's American mother, who said:

 "A life without passion is like a hat without feathers…a garden without flowers."

 In 2016, the Heritage Lottery Fund gave a Sharing Heritage Grant of £9,300 following an application backed by Ripon MP Julian Smith, Dean John, teachers and local councillors.
-The money is being used for a professional website now being created by Bronco, a design company in Ripon and further exhibitions and educational materials about local heroines.
+The money was used for a professional website created by Bronco, a design company in Ripon.
+Educational materials were created for school exhibitions.

 Pam Royle, main presenter for ITV's Tyne Tees News, has graciously agreed to become a vice-patron.
 Ms Royle is Deputy Lord Lieutenant for Durham and patron of the Great North Air Ambulance charity.